 Money if you are expecting, or just had, another baby

-The financial help you can get when you have a second or subsequent baby depends on if you are working or not, your earnings, any benefits you already get, the number of children you have and when they were born.
+The financial help you can get when you have a second or subsequent baby depends on your circumstances.

 Contact the Lone Parent Helpline for information on your specific circumstances.

 You can apply for help to pay for registered childcare from Universal Credit or Working Tax Credit.
 You may get this extra money when you return to work, depending on your income, but could also receive it while you are on maternity leave.
 To qualify while on maternity leave you must be getting Statutory Maternity Pay or Maternity Allowance.

 If you are not already getting Working Tax Credit or Universal Credit you can apply for Universal Credit.
 No new claims can be made for tax credits.

 Maximum amount for one child (85% of £760 limit) up to £646.35 per month

 Maximum amount for two or more children (85% of £1,300 limit) up to £1,108.04 per month